 Ants are members of the insect order Hymenoptera, distantly related to wasps.
 Worker ants are easily recognized by their combination of a constricted waste at the front of their abdomen combined with their lack of wings.
-The constricted part of the abdomen, called the petiole, has one or two nodes (check out a diagram of the major ant body parts here).
+The constricted part of the abdomen, called the petiole, has one or two nodes.
 Some ants emit an acidic odor that serves as a defense mechanism, while others do not.

 At certain times of the year, ant colonies produce large numbers of winged males known as swarmers.
 These winged ants emerge from the nest to mate (in mid-air) and establish new colonies.
 If the swarm is sighted in a home, it’s certain that a nest is already present somewhere within the house.
 Except for carpenter ants, the most swarming ants are unable to successfully set up a new colony within a home.

 Swarming ants (sometimes called “flying ants”) are often mistaken for termites.
 There are three easy ways to tell the difference between a termite and a swarming ant: (1) the antennae of a termite are straight while the attennae of a flying ant are curved, or “elbowed”; (2) the fore wings of a flying ant are larger than the hind wings, whereas the fore and hind wings of the termite are of equal size, and (3) a flying ant has a constricted waist, whereas the termite has a broad waist (click here for a good illustration of these differences from the University of Florida).